Forest City Solar ProjectHB

 The estimated annual electrical production of the project is 6,000 MWh/year.

 Vegetation beneath the solar arrays will be “pollinator-friendly,” low-growing, primarily native meadows.
 About a third of food crops are pollinated by bees or other pollinators, and with the corn/soy monocultures that occupy most of the landscape in the heartland, these species are experiencing rapid declines.
-The Project is working with Rob Davis at Fresh Energy to design pollinator habitat seed mixes that are science-based and conform to scorecards developed by researchers at the University of Wisconsin.
+The Project is working with Rob Davis at Fresh Energy to design pollinator habitat seed mixes that are science-based and conform to scorecards developed by the Minnesota Habitat Friendly Solar Program.
 The project is also working with local beekeepers who would keep hives adjacent to the solar arrays to benefit from the habitat.

 An online portal that will track the electricity production of the project will be available for the public to view.
 This information will be made available to local schools as part of a broader campaign to educate local students about solar energy.